In 2011, DTE Energy repossessed over 1000 streetlights from the City of Highland Park - leaving residents in the dark.

 $50 donations or more will receive a custom

-Soulardarity "GET LIT!" mug as a thank you for your support!
+Soulardarity sweatshirt as a thank you for renewing your membership!

-We've done incredible things together, from installing solar alley lights to educating our community to holding elected officials accountable.
-We need all kinds of support to make it happen, and your donations are a critical part of that:
+We've done incredible things together, this year we were able to install 10 solar streetlights in Avalon Village and Parker Village.
+We need all kinds of support to make it happen, and your donations are a critical part of that.

 - $5 prints 50 flyers for an event